-be dispensed with
+Personal attendance of accused may be dispensed with.

-(2) The Judge or magistrate inquiring into or trying the case may in his discretion at any stage of the proceedings direct the personal attendance of the accused, and if necessary enforce such attendance in manner hereinbefore provided.
+- 137. (1) Whenever a Judge or magistrate issues a summons he may, if he sees reason to do so, dispense with the personal attendance of the accused. - (2) The Judge or magistrate inquiring into or trying the case may in his discretion at any stage of the proceedings direct the personal attendance of the accused, and if necessary enforce such attendance in manner hereinbefore provided.